2021/2022 Offer: OPEN

 Please note, dividends are variable and not guaranteed.

 VCTs are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 They also tend to be illiquid and hard to sell and value.
-Before you invest, please carefully read Prospectus carefully paying particular attention to the risks detailed on pages 14 and 15.
+Before you invest, please carefully read the latest prospectus carefully paying particular attention to the risks detailed on pages 11 to 15.

 Tax rules can change and benefits depend on circumstances.